-Not all online degree programs, however, are created equal.
+All online degree programs, however, are not created equal.

-Before you submit an application or apply for student loans, there are a few key things you should look for when selecting an online college or university.
+Before you submit an application or apply for student loans, there are a few key things you should look for when selecting an online college or university to ensure you are getting a high-quality online degree.

 Colleges and universities that have been accredited by nationally recognized accreditation boards are required to undergo a rigorous assessment of their educational quality, institutional goals, requirements for admission, academic standards and faculty credentials.